UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

 ## Definitions

-### Postcomposition of short maps by the metric quotient isometry
+### Postcomposition of short maps by the unit isometry of metric quotients

 ```agda
 module _